eficode-academy/rf-katas/exercises/07-test_template.md

 need to add `[Setup]` to all test cases individually.
 The same applies for the `Test Teardown` and `[Teardown]`.

 - Add `Test Setup` to your settings table and add `Open Browser To Login Page` as the test setup.
-- Remove `Open Browser To Login Page` from your `Template Error Page Is Visible When Using Incorrect Credentials`.
+- Remove `Open Browser To Login Page` from your `Error Page Is Visible When Using Incorrect Credentials`.
 - Add arguments for username and password for your template keyword.

 *Pro-tip:* A keyword can take multiple arguments when separating them with 4 spaces.